 - dialogue to develop a shared understanding

-- building something together – this can be a model of the problem or a product to tackle it (Bammer, 2013).
+- building something together – this can be a model of the problem or a product to tackle it.

-The task is not to eliminate disagreements and the competition they often encompass, as these can provide a vital stimulus to creativity.
+The aim is not necessarily to eliminate disagreements and the competition they often encompass, as these can provide a vital stimulus to creativity.
 Instead, the aim is to minimise the tensions and disputes that prevent people from working together constructively.
 Useful strategies include:

 - fostering reciprocity, based on the precept that partners treat each other as they wish to be treated.
-This provides a general foundation for satisfactory working relationships based on trust and respect, as well as laying the way to solving problems through principle-based negotiation which seeks fair solutions.
-It also requires rewards resulting from the research collaboration to be allocated in proportion to the contributions made by different research partners.
+This provides a general foundation for satisfactory working relationships based on trust and respect.
+Reciprocity also requires rewards resulting from the research collaboration to be allocated in proportion to the contributions made by different research partners.

 - building on a broad sweep of knowledge about conflict resolution and building trust.
 This includes:

-– understanding differences in personality types, cultural norms, mental models, emotional intelligence, team role skills and so on, that – by explaining why differences exist – may result in conflict meting away
+- understanding differences in personality types, cultural norms, mental models, emotional intelligence, team role skills and so on, that – by explaining why differences exist – may result in conflict melting away

-– using conflict resolution tools, such as principled negotiation, to find a fair solution, for example to differences in interests.
+- using specific tools, such as principled negotiation to find a fair solution to accommodate differences in interests.